ToDMA: Large Model-Driven Massive Token Communications for Semantic Multiple Access: Simulation Results

-\end{itemize} It is worth emphasizing that the proposed ToDMA considers the most general case, where no prior information about device identities is available.
-When calculating the NMSE and TER, we introduce device identity information solely for evaluation purpose, without compromising fairness.
+\end{itemize} The proposed ToDMA does not rely on any prior knowledge of device identities during transmission or decoding.
+Device identity information is introduced only for performance evaluation when computing NMSE and TER, and thus, does not compromise the fairness of the comparison.

-Fig. \ref{Sim:Lchange} shows that both TDER and NMSE decrease significantly as the length of the modulation codeword $L$—equivalent to the number of observations in the CS problem—increases, for all signal-to-noise ratio (SNR) levels.
-In Fig. \ref{Sim:Mchange}, we fix $L=K+1$ and evaluate TDER and NMSE as a function of the number of antennas at the BS $M$.
-We observe that as $M$ increases, NMSE saturates at a noise-related floor while TDER keeps decreasing.
-The reason for the continuous reduction in TDER is the increasing number of measurements from $M$ antennas \cite{davies2012rank,Liuliang}.
-This means that, for large $M$, a near-optimal estimation of the token set can be obtained without increasing the communication overhead $L$, which is an advantage of ToDMA.
+{For a fixed token-alphabet size of $Q=1024$, Fig. \ref{Sim:Lchange} shows that increasing $L$ provides more CS observations and significantly improves TDER and NMSE across all signal-to-noise ratio (SNR) levels, at the cost of additional channel uses or bandwidth.
+In Fig.~\ref{Sim:Mchange}, we fix $L=K+1$ and evaluate TDER and NMSE as functions of the number of BS antennas $M$.
+As $M$ increases, NMSE saturates at a noise-related floor, whereas TDER continues to decrease because multiple antennas provide multiple-measurement-vector rank diversity~\cite{davies2012rank}.
+Hence, for sufficiently large $M$, reliable token-set estimation can be achieved without increasing the communication overhead $L$.
+In practice, $L$ is selected according to the token-alphabet size, available bandwidth, and traffic conditions.}

 Since TER is dependent on the data distribution of multiple devices, we will evaluate the TER performance on both image and text datasets in the following subsections.